vapniks/prolog_examples/README.md

 # prolog_examples
-Some short prolog programming exercises
+Some short prolog programming exercises.

+Tested with swi-prolog.